Parents & Players |

 Recommended, but not absolutely required by the league.
 Baseball or football type shoes with square or rectangular cleats are not legal for soccer.
 Soccer cleats for most recreational play must be rubber or molded plastic (no metal cleats), and no less than 3/8 inch in diameter.
 Sneakers may be worn.

 Fresh water should be available to your players at each practice and game.
 It is easier for the coach if each player provides his or her own water bottle.
+Make sure to have identifying marks on your bottle.

 SHIRTS, SOCKS, SHORTS